PacktPublishing/Jumpstart-Logic-Pro-10.6/README.md

 **Following is what you need for this book:**

-This book is for musicians, songwriters, and music producers who want to learn Logic Pro X from scratch with the help of expert guidance.
+This book is for musicians, songwriters, and music producers who want to learn Logic Pro from scratch with the help of expert guidance.
 A basic understanding of music theories such as chords and notes is highly recommended before you get started.
-This Logic Pro X book also assumes that you’ll be working on a Mac.
+This Logic Pro book also assumes that you’ll be working on a Mac.

 With the following software and hardware list you can follow all the steps present in the book (Chapter 1-16).